-†-As part of the coursework, you may have the potential of being, to some degree, exposed to hazardous material.
+† As part of the coursework you may have the potential of being, to some degree, exposed to harzardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
+GenEd Requirement